 We deep-dive everything from habitat to handling, and include specific photographs depicting much of what's discussed.

-Adult breeder albino horned frog
+Adult breeder albino pacman frog

 Pacman frogs (Ceratophrys cranwelli) are undoubtedly one of the most impressive, crowd-pleasing frogs in the world.
 Their huge size, insatiable appetites, and colorful appearance are truly astonishing.
 If you haven’t experienced the excitement of feeding time, you’re missing out.